zen-masters/Zen-BBQ/mkdocs/quickstart.md

 ## Managing Presets

 - You can choose one of the buit-in preset groups in the dropdown menu.
 Each preset group contains six presets, they are correspondingly shown in the Pie Menu.
-Edge highlighting also uses colors corresponding to the currently selected preset group.
+Highlight Bevels function also uses colors corresponding to the currently selected preset group.
 - By default there are groups for centimeters, millimeters, meters and inches.
 You can edit the default presets by clicking on them in the list and choosing the desired value or unit.
 - You can create your own preset groups by clicking "+" button.
 It will ask the name of the new group and the desired units, but you can change units later.
 It is not required to have the same units in list, you can mix it, for example, having millimeters and centimeters in one list.
 - You can delete bevel preset group by clicking "-" button.